 Access Form N-600 to apply for US citizenship.

 After filing, the N-600 form is checked by the USCIS for its completeness and required documents.
-The USCIS can either request for more information, if required or can ask the applicant to appear for interview after reviewing the N-600 form.
+The USCIS can either request for more information, if required or can ask the applicant to appear for an interview after reviewing the N-600 form.
 After taking all the factors into consideration, a decision regarding your application will be taken by the USCIS.